 “Who are you?” and “What are your goals?”

 Ultimately, only you can answer these questions, but others can help.
-If you’re new to real estate investing, it’s wise to get advice.
+If you’re new to residential real estate investments, it’s wise to get advice.

 Who can help you?
 Here are two options that probably come to mind.

 You may first think of friends or family members who own investment homes.
 Maybe their success is what initially sparked your interest in residential real estate.
 These people may offer you help and good advice.
 They may even provide great advice and help you think through every key aspect of your plan.
 They know you, so they may be in an excellent position to help you define goals that fit you.

 If you don’t know many people who own investment homes, you can always start meeting them.
 Networking with other real estate investors can be a great way to learn and to hear about opportunities.
 One efficient way to meet other investors and real estate professionals is through your banker.
 Flagship Bank specializes in Minnesota investment real estate.
 We can introduce you to experienced people in our network who can help you put together an effective investment plan.

 People you know well and investors you meet can help you.
 Remember, though, that your friends may not always be available right when you need them.
 Also, what’s worked well for a friend may not be the right strategy for you.

 Internet articles or books on investing can also help you learn about residential real estate.
 Most likely, any new real estate investor will use written sources for guidance to some degree.
 If you’re a do-it-yourselfer, figuring things out on your own using these sources probably sounds appealing.